front10/ai-sdk-playground/README.en.md

 ## The Good Part

 It is great for starting, you can have prototypes ready super fast and build upon them, is fun and you learn a lot of how modern apps can be build.
+Also as the AI SDK of Vercel offers a standardized approach to interacting with LLMs allows you to switch between providers with ease while using the same API for all providers.

 ## The not so good Part